jrhillae/AlienCSI_VM_JH/blogpost.md

   taxonKey%in%cube_BE$speciesKey)
 ```

-What are the primary interactions from Vespa velutina?
+What are the primary interactions of _Vespa velutina_?
 ```r
 primaryInteractionsPartI <- interactionsCleaned %>%
   filter(sourceSpeciesName == "Vespa velutina")%>%